postmanlabs/labs-docs/src/pages/docs/postman/monitors/intro-monitors.md

 ## Pricing

 You can use the Postman monitoring service with any paid or free plan type.
-To find an account type's usage limits, refer to your [usage overview](https://go.pstmn.io/postman-account-limits) or [pricing](https://www.getpostman.com/pricing).
+To find an account type's usage limit, refer to your [usage overview](https://go.pstmn.io/postman-account-limits) or the [pricing](https://www.getpostman.com/pricing) page.

 With a free Postman account, once you reach the usage limit for monitoring you'll be automatically capped for the remainder of your monthly cycle.
 To continue to use monitoring for the remainder of your monthly cycle, you can [upgrade your Postman plan](/docs/postman-pro/managing-pro/upgrading-to-postman-pro-from-a-trial-team/).